djordjemila/sdn/README.md

 ### Code Structure

     .
-    ├── data
+    ├── checkpoints/               # where the model checkpoints will be stored ├── data/
-         ├── ImageNet32            # where ImageNet32 data is stored
+         ├── ImageNet32/           # where ImageNet32 data is stored
-         ├── CelebAHQ256           # where Celeb data is stored
+         ├── CelebAHQ256/          # where Celeb data is stored
-         ├── 3DShapes              # where 3DShapes data is stored
+         ├── 3DShapes/             # where 3DShapes data is stored
          ├── lmdb_datasets.py      # LMDB data loading borrowed from https://github.com/NVlabs/NVAE
          ├── get_dataset.py        # auxiliary script for fetching data sets
-    ├── figs                       # some figures
+    ├── figs/                      # figures from the paper ├── lib/
-    ├── lib
          ├── DensityVAE            # SDN-VAE which we used for density estimation ├── DisentanglementVAE    # VAE which we used for disentanglement ├── nn.py                 # The script which contains SDN and other neural net modules